Restoring the Prisoner to God and the Community

-Christ-centered Relational Mentoring that mobilizes the support of the business community, social service agencies and other local resources to provide for the needs of the ex-prisoner and his or her family and translates into accountability as the ex-prisoner assumes job and familial responsibilities.
+Christ-centered Relational Mentoring that meets the needs of the ex-prisoner and his or her family.
+Participation in this voluntary training translates into accountability as the person assumes responsibilities to their family and community.

 Advocacy for Reform of Public Policies, the development of a continuum of services, and the subsequent removal of counterproductive roadblocks that keep these citizens out of the mainstream of society.
 Our Report.

 Project Management Consulting provided to assist public and private interests in development or improvement of reentry transitional housing, transition services, or state-operated reentry offices by controlling the critical elements of cost, scope, schedule and risk, while providing proper planning, smooth execution, and effective project management and control.
 Our Proposal.

 LAPM is a registered, nonprofit corporation, 501c3.
 To view and download a copy of the Letter of Determination, please click here.